 The new trends for Websites in 2019

 What’s new for website design in 2019?
 We know that technology changes quickly.
 Your website needs to be flexible to change with the times.
 You were told to move to responsive design.
 You did that.
 Then you were told to add SEO code to improve ranking.
 You’ve done that.
 But even your design needs a facelift every few years.
 You’re probably bored with your website and you’re probably wanting something new to look at.
 You can imagine that your audience feels the same way.
 There are certain trends that we’re seeing end and begin.
 So what’s out for web design in 2019 and what should you be focusing on for the new year?
-See these ideas and examples for inspiration to apply to your WordPress website today!
+See these ideas and examples for inspiration to update your website in 2019!

 1. A New Wow Factor